-Streamlined processes with automation
+Streamline processes with automation

-Technology is woven into every aspect of Millennials’ lives.
+Technology is woven into every aspect of millennials’ lives.
 As employees, they’re likely to be turned off by traditional, task-driven work, such as heavy outbound calling or repetitive paperwork.
 Consider adopting tech strategies that streamline these processes.
 For instance, you can automate tasks like credit approvals, ongoing risk monitoring, cash applications and collections.
 Doing so will give staffers more time for in-depth, strategic work such as investigating fraud and collaborating with sales on new growth strategies.

-As customers, Millennials expect the convenience and speed that automation will provide, such as instant credit approvals, adjustments to their credit line and real-time updates on product availability.
+As customers, millennials expect the convenience and speed that automation will provide, such as instant credit approvals, adjustments to their credit line and real-time updates on product availability.
 Palmer Donavin is currently testing a program that will allow customers to use voice activation to access a portal where they can check inventory.
 “It’s in the beginning stages, but it could really make a difference in how customers interact with our company,” Calhoun says.

-Meaningful transparency and collaboration
+Provide meaningful transparency and collaboration

 Millennials want open discussion and transparency as both employees and customers.
 In the workplace, they value collaboration with multiple departments and crave opportunities to problem solve.
-“We’ve learned that giving Millennials multiple tasks at one time is actually stimulating and drives production because that’s what they’re used to in their personal lives,” says McLendon.
+“We’ve learned that giving millennials multiple tasks at one time is actually stimulating and drives production because that’s what they’re used to in their personal lives,” says McLendon.
 “They want to challenge themselves, cross departmental boundaries and have relationships with people in all levels of the company, including senior management.”

 As you assess your business systems, consider implementing online dashboards that give team members visibility into shared areas of the operations.
 For instance, a dashboard can let sales and marketing teams see the progress of credit approvals, purchasing and payment activity, allowing them to work together to serve customers more efficiently.
 As Millennial customers, they expect to have their own dashboards for control and convenience, in order to access to their account information, and purchasing and bill pay options.

 Millennials are moving into the workforce quickly, both as your employees and as paying customers.
 So it’s imperative that your company adopts new technologies to attract these dexterous minds.
-If you don’t have the resources to build new systems, partner with a third party to provide easy-to-integrate automated tools that increase productivity and attract the Millennials who are critical to your business’ success.
+If you don’t have the resources to build new systems, partner with a third party to provide easy-to-integrate automated tools that increase productivity and attract the millennials who are critical to your business’ success.